apache/spark/docs/cloud-integration.md

 the call.
 1. Similarly, avoid wrapper methods such as `FileSystem.exists()`, `isDirectory()` or `isFile()`.
 1. Try to forward `seek()` through a file, rather than backwards.
-1. Avoid renaming files: This is slow and, if it fails, may fail leave the destination in a mess.
+1. Avoid renaming files: This is slow and, if it fails, may fail leave the destination in "an undefined state".
 1. Use the local filesystem as the destination of output which you intend to reload in follow-on work.
 Retain the object store as the final destination of persistent output, not as a replacement for HDFS.